The marriage of Computers and Video has existed for over a 1/4 century. Now it’s every easier and cheaper to join the revolution.

 What is 4K, you say ?

 There is two actually two types of 4K The cinema 4K and the home 4K.
 The industry standard is 4096 pixels by 2160 pixels for an aspect ratio of 19 to 10 or 1 to 1.9 .
 If your screen was 19 inches wide the height would be 10 inches.
 You’ll notice this when you go to the cinema or if you watch a commercial release in its original aspect ratio.
 When HD was in its development stages a ration of 16 to 9 was set as the standard with 1920 pixels by 1080 pixels almost 2 to 1.
-4K is UHD or ultra HD.
+UHD or ultra HD is the consumer version.
 It’s ratio is 3840 pixels by 2160 pixels.
-So regular HD has 2.07 million pixels per frame and UHD has 8.29 million pixels per frame.
+So whether a TV or camera is rated at UHD or 4K , it not the professional 4K.
+HD has 2.07 million pixels per frame and UHD has 8.29 million pixels per frame.
 So we definitely have the possibility of a clearer image.
 Then again it takes more memory and a faster computer to work with this.
 If not for compression we would need enormous hard drives just for HD let alone UHD.
 Remember a 4K frame is 8 megapixels.
 I have extracted pretty good stills from the 2 megapixels HD frame.
-I just read a review on a 4K camcorder.
 You can get up to 1 hour on a 32GB SD card.
 If you can afford it consider 4K because you’ll may regret it in the future.
 The goal is to have the quality of 35 mm film.
 If you are just a casual film taker , use a Smart phone that does 720 or 1080. iPhones give excellent results.

 Just as you start or have started to think about 4K, they are talking 8K.
 For the record 8K is 7680 * 4320.
 That is 33,000,000 pixels.
 Think about the computer you’ll need.
 A 1TB hard drive will be way too small.
 Stay a few years behind technology and save your money.